Esri/arcgis-js-vscode-snippets/extension/arcgis-jsapi-snippets-0.0.1/README.md

 Copyright 2019 Esri

-Licensed under the Apache License, Version 2.0 (the "License");
+The snippets are licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at